 BibTeX citation:

-author = {Dalgaard, Nina T. and Jensen, Maya C. F. and Bengtsen,
+author = {Dalgaard, Nina T. and Jensen, Jakob K. and Adada, Jasmin S.

-title = {PROTOCOL: {Group‐based} Community Interventions to Support
+title = {Group‐based Community Interventions to Support the Social

-the Social Reintegration of Marginalised Adults with Mental
+Reintegration of Marginalized Adults with Mental Illness: {A}

 journal = {Campbell Systematic Reviews},